-The primary goal of the AREDN® project is to empower licensed amateur radio operators to quickly and easily deploy high-speed data networks when and where they might be needed, as a service both to the hobby and the community.
+This facilitates the primary goal of the AREDN® project, which is to empower licensed amateur radio operators to quickly and easily deploy high-speed data networks when and where they are needed, as a service both to the hobby and the community.
 This is especially important in cases when traditional "utility" services (electricity, phone lines, or Internet services) become unavailable.
 In those cases an off-grid amateur radio emergency data network may be a lifeline for communities impacted by a local disaster.